adobe-apiplatform/umapi-documentation/docs/en/API_introduction.md

  > Previously, users were required to accept an email invitation before being added to your organization.
 A deprecated API allowed you to [manage pending new-user invites](api/ManageInvites.md).
 Please discontinue use of this API in your applications.

 ***
-## Manage Product Access and Admin Rights
+## <a name="manage-products" class="api-ref-subtitle">Manage Product Access and Admin Rights</a>

 Users are provisioned for access to Adobe products through their membership in user groups and product profiles.
 A user group is a collection of users who share a set of permissions.
 Both individual users and user groups can be added to product profiles to give them access to a set of products.

 You cannot create either user groups or product profiles through the API.
 You must create them in the [Admin Console](https://adminconsole.adobe.com/enterprise/).
 You can then use the User Management API to manage product access for users by adding and removing users to and from your existing user groups and product profiles.

-### Manage memberships
+### Manage memberships and roles

-* To manage user group membership and assign administrative rights in user groups, use the `usergroup` root command in a POST request to the [Action API](ActionsCmds.md) for your organization.
-For details, see [User Management Actions](ActionsRef.md).
+* To manage user group membership and assign administrative rights in user groups, use the `usergroup` root command in a POST request to the [Action API](api/ActionsCmds.md) for your organization.
+For details, see [User Management Actions](api/ActionsRef.md).
 ```
 https://usermanagement.adobe.io/v2/usermanagement/action/{orgId}
 ```
-* To manage product profile membership and administrative rights, use the `user` root command in a POST request to the [Action API](ActionsCmds.md) for your organization.
-Use the [Product Information APIs](product.md) to find products and profiles for your organization.
+* To manage product profile membership and administrative rights, use the `user` root command in a POST request to the [Action API](api/ActionsCmds.md) for your organization.
+Use the [Product Information APIs](api/product.md) to find products and profiles for your organization.
 ```
 https://usermanagement.adobe.io/v2/usermanagement/{orgId}/product/{productId}/configurations/{profileId}
 ```
 ***
-## Query Users and Products
+## <a name="query-users" class="api-ref-subtitle">Query Users</a>

-You can retrieve paged lists of all users and products for the organization, and of user groups and product profiles that you have defined in the [Admin Console](https://adminconsole.adobe.com/enterprise/).
-You can then examine an individual user, user group, product, or product profile using its unique ID.
+You can retrieve paged lists of all users for the organization, and examine information for an individual user through the unique user ID.

-There are API endpoints for each resource type under your organization's unique ID.
-For specific endpoints and request/response syntax, see [User Access APIs](user.md) and [Product Information APIs](product.md).

 ***********
-## Throttling and Error Handling
+## <a name="throttling-and-error-handling" class="api-ref-subtitle">Throttling and Error Handling</a>

 To protect the availability of the Adobe back-end user identity systems, the User Management API imposes limits on client access to the data.
 Limits apply to the number of calls that an individual client can make within a time interval, and global limits apply to access by all clients within the time period.